 What is external communication in project management?

-External communication refers to the exchange of information between a business or project team and people outside the organization, such as clients, vendors, partners, or the public.
+External communication is the exchange of information between a business or project team and people outside the organizationโsuch as clients, vendors, partners, regulators, or the general public.
+It includes updates, feedback, and responses that help align expectations, build trust, and support smoother collaboration throughout a projectโs lifecycle.

 Why is external communication important?